Yale-BIM/f21-assignments/assignment-3/README.md

 -->

 ### Questions / Tasks
-Now that you know how to use basic tf tools, bring up a simulation of the robot Shutter.
+Now that you know how to use basic tf tools, bring up a simulation of the robot Shutter (as in [assignment-2](../assignment-2/README.md)).
 You will inspect its tf tree with tf tools.

-> NOTE: In [assignment-2](../../assignment-2/README.md), you ran `roscore` before bringing up the robot to enable ROS nodes to communicate.
+> NOTE: In [assignment-2](../assignment-2/README.md), you ran `roscore` before bringing up the robot to enable ROS nodes to communicate.
-But you can also launch `shutter.launch` directly, as you did in the tutorial.
+But you can also launch `shutter_sim.launch` directly, as you did in the tutorial.
 If roscore isn't already running, roslaunch  will automatically start it.
 Try it!

 - **I-1.** Generate an image of the tf tree of Shutter with [view_frames](http://wiki.ros.org/tf/Debugging%20tools#Viewing_TF_trees).